SouthGreenPlatform/VcfHunter/README.md

 *Output:*

- **prefix\_chromosomeN_X_Cov.png:** X png files presenting SNP coverage along chromosomeN.\
+ **prefix\_chromosomeN_X_Cov.png:** X png files presenting SNP coverage along chromosomeN.

  **prefix\_chromosomeN_X_Ratio.png:** X png files presenting ancestral allele proportion at a site along chromosomeN.
 <br><br>

 ### vcf2pop.1.0.py

-This program will select markers for genetical mapping analysis from a vcf file based on several criterias.
-It will outpout coded markers for two genetical mapping software (onemap and joinmap).
+This program will select markers for genetic mapping analysis from a vcf file based on several criteria.
+It will outpout coded markers for two genetic mapping software (onemap and JoinMap).

 *Options:*

     --vcf: The vcf file
-	--MinCov: Minimal read coverage for a marker in an accession (interger).
+	--MinCov: Minimal read coverage for a marker in an accession (integer).
 If a lower value is found data point is converted to missing.
 [Default: 10]
-	--MaxCov: Maximal read coverage for a marker in an accession (interger).
+	--MaxCov: Maximal read coverage for a marker in an accession (integer).
 If a greater value is found data point is converted to missing.
 [Default: 1000]
 	--WinFreq: Window for minority allele coverage frequency to be insufficient to call a heterozygous but to high to call an homozygous (example: "0.05:0.1").
 With the example if